6.7 KiB

 \dfrac{d}{dx} (f(x) * g(x)) = \lim_{h \to 0} \dfrac{f(x +h) * g(x + h) - f(x)g(x)}{h}

-This is done by adding a value equivalent to zero to the numerator (f(x + h)g(x) - f(x + h)g(x)
+This is done by adding a value equivalent to zero to the numerator (f(x + h)g(x) - f(x + h)g(x)):

 \dfrac{d}{dx} (f(x) * g(x)) = \lim_{h \to 0} \dfrac{f(x +h) * g(x + h) + f(x + h)g(x) - f(x+h)g(x) - f(x)g(x)}{h}

-From here you can factor out f(x + h)
+From here you can factor out f(x + h) from the first two terms, and a g(x) from the next two terms.

 Then break into two different fractions: